Safety Order: ThyssenKrupp northern elevator traction sheave brake (sheave jammer) maintenance

 In addition to the Sheave Jammer maintenance requirements prescribed by the manufacturer, all elevating devices equipped with a ThyssenKrupp Northern traction sheave emergency brake shall comply with the requirements of 8.6, including the following;

-The device shall comply with section 188.8.131.52.3 of the A17.1/ B44-2016 code if any part of the driving machine brake is changed or adjusted, with the potential to affect the holding capacity or decelerating capacity of the emergency brake.
+The device shall comply with section 18.104.22.168.3 of the A17.1/ B44-2016 code if any part of the emergency brake is changed or adjusted, with the potential to affect the holding capacity or decelerating capacity of the emergency brake.

-The completed tests shall be documented using the required form (FRM-1221) and shall be reported annually using the spreadsheet included as part of the requirements of the Annual Contractor Reporting Directive D-ED 2020-01.
+The completed tests shall be documented and reported annually using the spreadsheet included as part of the requirements of the Annual Contractor Reporting Directive D-ED 2020-02.
 The brake inspection information and test results as required by the Elevating Devices Safety Regulation shall be retained by the maintaining contractor on file in hard copy and electronic format for a minimum of five years and shall be provided to Technical Safety BC immediately upon request.

 - Maintenance records